 Is there much to say about Chilli con Carne that’s new?
 Everyone knows Chilli con Carne – the ubiquitous Tex Mex food, with beans, without beans, with meat (carne), without meat, the latter also known as chilli sin carne.
 Its origin is shrouded in mystery but one thing we do know is that it didn’t originate in Mexico!

-So what about the Carolina Reaper, you ask?
-Well, we have a Reaper growing in the garden and I cooked chilli a few days ago, and well, the dish is called chilli for a reason, isn’t it?
+We had a Reaper growing in the garden and well, the dish is called chilli for a reason, isn’t it?
 And when you’re growing the world’s hottest chilli, you have got to try the damn thing at some point, right?

 So we did!

 Kids, don’t try this at home!

 - with any bread, be it flat, regular, baguette, focaccia

 Chilli con Carne (that famous TexMex Beef Recipe)

 - 1 Tbsp olive oil